Medical services, right here on campus.

-Anderson University Health Services is committed to providing free comprehensive services to students.
-It is also part of the health benefits for eligible faculty and staff starting in 2019.
+Anderson University Health Services is committed to providing free comprehensive services to students and as part of the health benefits for eligible faculty and staff.

 Health Services offers immediate care, health counseling, referrals, and wellness education.
-Care and resources are provided free to AU students in partnership with Community Hospital Anderson, and all Health Services staff members are trained specialists from the Community Health Network.
+Care and resources are provided free to full-time AU students in partnership with Community Hospital Anderson, and all Health Services staff members are trained specialists from the Community Health Network.

 Services are offered by appointment only.